saqibbedar/Reactfolio/README.md

 Check out the live demo of the portfolio [here](https://saqibbedar.github.io/Reactfolio/).

-# Docker Support 🐳
+# Docker Support (Deprecated) ❌

-Starting from version v1.4.0, Reactfolio supports Docker.
-If you prefer to containerize your portfolio and deploy it using Docker, please follow the instructions in the `docker-deploy` branch.
+Starting from version v1.8.0, Reactfolio no longer supports Docker.
+If you prefer to containerize your portfolio and deploy it using Docker, please refer to the [docker-deploy branch documentation](https://github.com/saqibbedar/Reactfolio/tree/docker-deploy?tab=readme-ov-file) for detailed instructions.
+Note that we will not handle any issues related to Docker from this version onwards.

 To access the Docker documentation, switch to the `docker-deploy` branch and follow the instructions provided there.